 - 7. Safe and Healthy working conditions (ILO Conventions No. 155)

 - 8. Legally Binding employment relationship (ILO Conventions No. 158, 175, 177, 181)

-We ensure ethical and fair production by having all our materials and production being done in Europe and in a close proximity to our home base in Sweden: All our material suppliers as well as our clothing production factory are based in Europe - all countries that have fair labor conditions.
-In addition to that we have the confirmation from our suppliers and production factory that they comply with the ILO standards.
+We have the confirmation from our suppliers and production factory that they comply with the ILO standards.
+Besides that, we ensure ethical and fair production by having materials and production being done as local as possible in Europe and in a close proximity to our home base in Sweden: All our material suppliers as well as our clothing production factory are based in Europe - all countries that have fair labor conditions.
+On top of that, we can confirm that all employees of our production partner in Portugal are paid above minimum wages.

 Here a breakdown of activities and countries, including our suppliers and where they source their raw materials from:

 - Product development process: Sweden & Germany

 - TENCEL™ material production for all our shirts: Portugal; TENCEL™wood fibers sourced from Lenzing in Austria

 - TENCEL™ & Roica® V550 material production for our leggings: Germany; TENCEL™ wood fibers sourced from Lenzing partner in Turkey, and Roica® V550 sourced from Germany

 - Natural rubber & organic cotton elastic band production: Austria and Germany; raw material sourced from Malaysia and Turkey (GOTS certified)